atyvaert/ML--predicting-hotel-prices/README.md

 2.1.1 POLYNOMIAL REGRESSION
 Polynomial regression models the relation between the independent and dependent variables as nth degree polynomial.
-Models were constructed that contained all the variables, augmented with polynomial terms of our numerical variables, until the 4th degree.
+Models were constructed that contained all our variables and were augmented with polynomial terms of our numerical variables, until the 4th degree.
 These models were compared in an anova table and found that the model till the 3th degree had the best performance.
 This model resulted in a RMSE of 30.72.

 2.1.2 SPLINES
 Splines are piecewise polynomials with smoothness conditions.
 Data is typically split into sections, defined by knots.
-Because in this case the knots cannot be defined, the degrees of freedom (df) is taken as parameter.
+Because in our case the knots cannot be defined, so degrees of freedom (df) is taken as parameter.
-The same is done as with polynomials but the models augmented with splines with df = 4, 5, 6.
+The same is done as with polynomials but the models are augmented with splines with df = 4, 5, 6.
 The models are compared in an anova table and the model with 5 df performs best.
 This model resulted in a RMSE of 30.72

 2.1.3 GENERALIZED ADDITIVE MODELS (GAMs)
 GAMs extend standard linear models by allowing non-linear functions, while maintaining additivity.
-Two GAMs were constructed that contained all variables and a combination of polynomials and splines of the numerical variables.
+Two GAMs were constructed that contained all variables and a combination of polynomials and splines of our numerical variables.
 By comparing these models in an anova table it was found that they had similar performance.
 With RMSE equal to 30.61176.